Home Warranty Contractor Networks: How They Work & What to Expect

 Most major warranty companies have a dedicated contractor portal or "Become a Service Provider" page on their website.
 The general process looks like this:

-2. Submit an application through the provider's contractor portal
+2. Submit an application through the provider's contractor portal, including the ZIP codes you serve

 3. Pass screening: Background check, license verification, insurance confirmation